contagon/handbook/handbook/10-aaronic-priesthood.md

 Aaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.

 A quorum is an organized group of priesthood holders.
-The purpose of a quorum is to help priesthood holders work together to accomplish the work of salvation and exaltation.
+The purpose of a quorum is to help priesthood holders work together to participate in God’s work of salvation and exaltation.
 In their quorums, Aaronic Priesthood holders serve others, fulfill priesthood duties, build unity, and learn and live doctrine.

 ### 10.1.2 Aaronic Priesthood Quorum Theme